freesewing/markdown/newsletter/2021q2/en.md

 ## Do you have pets?

-I had three dogs.
+I have had three dogs.
 I would enjoy having a dog, but my current life style and freedom to travel does not match up with having one.

 ## If there was one thing you could take with you to an uninhibited island what would it be?
 Why?

-A knife, because it looks the most useful item to be able to cut stuff.
+A knife, because it seems to be the most useful item to help me survive.

 ## If there was one person you could take with you to an uninhibited island, who would it be?
 Why?

-Nobody, I could not forgive myself putting someone else through the same horror.
+Nobody, since I could not forgive myself for putting someone else through the same ordeal.
-I love what thousands of years of society has brought us, so I cannot pluck someone out of that luxury.
+I love what thousands of years of society has brought us, and I don't want to be without its fruits.
+So it would be cruel for me to subject someone else to this punishment.

 ---